 Jill and I moved into a new apartment earlier this year, and there have been lots of, uh, opportunities to put the 3D printer to use - both around the apartment and elsewhere.
-Here are a few (in no particular order):
+Here are a few:

 Cable Stop Adapters